 - Apply direct through the Graduate Research School

 Candidates are required to undertake the development of a body of original creative work within their chosen discipline.
 This must be supported by a written exegesis explaining the contextual and theoretical underpinning of the creative work.

 The type of creative work eligible for submission covers a range of discipline areas including:

 You will be expected to participate in research training and development activities, contribute to the research culture at Western, and maintain a professional profile of high standard during your candidature.

 As part of your research training, you will also be encouraged to publish or present your work to the public and contribute to policy and planning debates in your area of expertise.

 Start your unlimited journey today.

-As a creative arts research graduate, you can look forward to career opportunities in:
+As a Doctor of Creative Arts graduate, you can look forward to career opportunities in: